Zoltan-X/Genetics-IT/Note.md

 Given pairings are therefore only

 * CG or GC
-* AT or UA
+* TA or AU

 So we have only two pairings and
 four permutations for coding in Gentics IT

 So in respect to Brainfuck,
-this an even more reduced esoteric level.
+this an even more reduced or abstract esoteric level.

 ### Defnition of a minimum for information processing